Paul Menton Centre Volunteer Policy

 Students are expected to commit to a volunteer position for a minimum of one semester.
 Students will receive volunteer hours that can count towards the student’s Co-Curricular Record.
 For more information about the Co-Curricular Record and to search recognized volunteer opportunities (i.e. activity directory) by this program, please visit http://ccr.carleton.ca/

 Step 2 – Apply

 Step 3 – Track your volunteer hours

-We ask that you track your hours using the PMC’s Volunteer Hours Tracking Form.
+We ask that you track your hours using the PMC’s Tracking Form for Volunteer Hours.
 It is important to us that we keep track of your volunteer activities and that you receive recognition for the work you put in.
-Tracking forms must be submitted at the end of each month and can be forwarded to email@example.com
+Tracking forms must be submitted to firstname.lastname@example.org.

 All applicants will be contacted by the Volunteer Coordinator.
 Please note that volunteers must attend an orientation and training session prior to volunteering.
 For more information please contact email@example.com